 As a result of enhanced Sec.
 179 expensing and bonus depreciation provisions, real estate investors may use cost segregation studies to claim "bigger and better" depreciation deductions in the early years of ownership, rather than recovering the costs over the usual 39-year period.

 Cost segregation can provide a sizable tax windfall for commercial building owners under the TCJA.
 However, your cost segregation study should adhere to the guidance outlined in an Audit Technique Guide (ATG).
-(See "IRS Closely Studies Cost Segregation Studies" at right.)
+(See "IRS Closely Studies Cost Segregation Studies," below.)
 Overly aggressive cost allocations and inadequate documentation can lead to additional scrutiny from the IRS.

 If done correctly, cost segregation studies can dramatically lower your tax bill.
 But if your study is audited by the IRS and issues are unearthed, this strategy can backfire — potentially costing significant additional taxes, penalties and interest.
 Contact your tax advisor to discuss whether a cost segregation study is right for your situation and how to minimize the risk of attracting unwanted IRS attention.